 Hospital Palliative Care

-Hospital palliative care is often only provided in extreme circumstances.
+Generally, it is often only provided in extreme circumstances.
 Once a patient’s most significant symptoms are alleviated, they will likely be discharged.
 If they cannot return home, they’ll be transferred to one of the establishments mentioned below.

 Residential Care Home Palliative Care